-All our qualifying members of staff are automatically invited to become members upon their appointment (do have the opportunity to opt out).
+Qualifying members of staff are automatically invited to become members upon their appointment (do have the opportunity to opt out by contacting the Foundation Trust Membership Office).
 If a member of staff is eligible to become a staff member they cannot become a member of any other constituency even if they opt out.
-Staff that do not wish to be a member are not eligible to vote.
+Staff that do not wish to be a Staff Member are not eligible to vote.

-10. Is the Council of Governors the same as the Board?
+10. Is the Council of Governors the same as the Board of Directors?